VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/ImportAssetStore.en.md

 # How to Set Up an Avatar Downloaded from the Asset Store

-## Introduction
-In Vket Cloud, avatars are functions that combine models and scripts into a unified package, making it convenient to place and configure them in the world.
-By using avatars, you can enrich the world without having to implement complex codes or mechanics yourself.

 ## How to Use the Asset Store
 To use the Asset Store, you must first create a Vket Cloud account.
 If you have not yet created an account, please refer to [this guide](../AboutVketCloudSDK/SetupAccount.md) to create one.